jameslovallo/snappy/packages/composer/README.md

 # Composer
-Composer is a tiny function that provides a comfortable scaffold to create new custom elements.
-It was inspired by Vue 2 Single File Components and the Options API.
+Composer is a small (1kb) function that makes it easier to create vanilla custom elements.
+It was inspired by Vue Single File Components and the Options API.
 [Demo](https://codepen.io/jameslovallo/pen/xxWzjeb)

 ## Installation